liddiard/solar-dynamic-wallpaper/README.md

 ### Setup

 Just run `npm install`.
-This will install dependencies and run a script which installs [mczachurski/wallpapper](https://github.com/mczachurski/wallpapper), the application which will compile the gradients into a dynamic wallpaper file.
+This will install dependencies and run a script which installs [ImageMagick](https://imagemagick.org/) and [mczachurski/wallpapper](https://github.com/mczachurski/wallpapper), the application which will compile the gradients into a dynamic wallpaper file.

 ## Usage